-Some of these stories can be very convincing I may add.
+Some of these stories can be very convincing.
 I have even been guilty of giving some of them too much credence in years gone by.

-There are so many questions that regularly come in about gluten.
+There are so many questions that regularly are asked about gluten.
 Questions like:

 - Is gluten bad or not?